SQLite: Features

 The maximum supported size for an SQLite database file is 281 terabytes.

+SQLite normally stores every table and index in a SQLite database in a single ordinary disk file.
+Alternatively, SQLite can be told to keep a SQL database entirely in memory as an in-memory database with the :memory: connection string.

 Development and distribution

 SQLite's code is hosted with Fossil, a distributed version control system that uses SQLite as a local cache for its non-relational database format, and SQLite's SQL as an implementation language.

 SQLite is public domain, but not "open-contribution", with the website stating "the project does not accept patches from people who have not submitted an affidavit dedicating their contribution into the public domain."
-Instead of a code of conduct, the founders have adopted a code of ethics based on the Rule of St. Benedict.
+Instead of a code of conduct, the founders have adopted a code of ethics based on chapter 4 of the Rule of St. Benedict.

 A standalone command-line shell program called sqlite3 is provided in SQLite's distribution.
 It can be used to create a database, define tables, insert and change rows, run queries and manage an SQLite database file.
 It also serves as an example for writing applications that use the SQLite library.

 SQLite uses automated regression testing prior to each release.
 Over 2 million tests are run as part of a release's verification.
 The SQLite library has 156,000 lines of source code, while all the test suites combined add up to 92 million lines of test code.
 SQLite's tests simulate a number of exceptional scenarios, such as power loss and I/O errors, in addition to testing the library's functionality.
 Starting with the August 10, 2009 release of SQLite 3.6.17, SQLite releases have 100% branch test coverage, one of the components of code coverage.
 SQLite has four different test harnesses: the original public-domain TCL tests, the proprietary C-language TH3 test suite, the SQL Logic Tests, which check SQLite against other SQL databases, and the dbsqlfuzz proprietary fuzzing engine.